kels413/kelly-repo/README.md

 If you encounter any issues or have suggestions for improvements, please feel free to create an issue on the GitHub repository.

-## License

-This project is licensed under the  Feel free to use, modify, and distribute the code as per the license terms.

----

 Thank you for contributing to the Simple Shell Project!
 Your collaboration with Afia is valuable, and together, you can create a robust and efficient shell program for users.
 Happy coding!
 Again, thank you for your time! 🚀